LP - STN-SUST - Desktop Image

 What type of certificate will I receive?

 Upon successful completion of the program, you will receive a smart digital certificate.
 The smart digital certificate can be shared with friends, family, schools, or potential employers.
 You can use it on your cover letter or resume or display it on your LinkedIn profile.
+The digital certificate will be sent approximately two weeks after the program end date, once grading is complete.

 Can I get a the hard copy of the certificate?